CodingItWrong/codingitwrong.com/_posts/2018-03-04-comparing-vue-component-testing-tools.md

 });
 ```

-Issuing events is a bit simpler in Vue-test-utils: it handles asynchrony for us, so we don’t need to manually call anything.
-And trigger() is a nice consistent interface to trigger any kind of event.
+Issuing events is a bit simpler in Vue Test Utils: it handles asynchrony for us, so we don’t need to manually call anything.
+And `trigger()` is a nice consistent interface to trigger any kind of event.

 ```js
 let messageField = wrapper.find("[data-test='messageText']");